kevinsashimi/Final-Year-Project/README.md

 # Final-Year-Project
 ## Project No.: SCSE20-0163
-## Title: Ways to Hide Weak Implementations of Strong Crypto Algorithms
+## Title: A Study of Some Vulnerabilities in Information Security

 ### Project Summary:
-The use of strong crypto algorithms to protect data does not mean no one can break the system.
-If there is any part in the cryptosystem that is weakly implemented (either ignorantly or deliberately), encrypted data using strong algorithms still can be retrieved fairly easily!
-In this project student will study ways of making cryptosystem using strong algorithms weak.
-Learning this will enable all to know what to look out for when purchasing encryption products.
+This project aims to explore different types of methods to hide weak implementations in a legitimate program.
+These methods include the use of strong crypto algorithms.
+If there is any part in the cryptosystem that is weakly implemented (either ignorantly or deliberately), encrypted data using strong algorithms can still be retrieved easily without the user’s knowledge.
-Student is expected to be strong in programming and like math.
-Weak student will find this project a challenge, so not advisable to take this project.
-But good students will enjoy doing this project.
+Another method being explored, are hiding vulnerabilities in a program to allow attackers to easily take advantage of a remote command execution and having the ability to evade firewalls and avoiding antivirus programs.
+Thus, simulating a malicious program and the possibilities of what a hacker can do on a compromised machine.

 Specific details:
 * Design component
-  * Ways to hide weakness in implementation.
+  * Create a software product to integrate an environment for facilitating the testing of weak implementations.

 * Implementation component
+  * Implement a strong cryptographic algorithm (E.g. AES or RSA).
-  * Based on ways in (a), student will write programs to implement algorithm.
+  * Provide various ways to hide vulnerabilities.

 * Research component
   * Enterprising student will create their own weak implementations, beyond what advisor teach them.
+  * Student will study vulnerabilities of his choice in information security systems, be it crypto, RNG, protocols or other major areas.

 * Development component
+  * Student may code using any programming languages to achieve the goal of this project.